 Vital churches, however, head off this problem by rethinking the pastor’s role.
 She or he becomes less a provider of religious services and more an equipper of laypeople to perform duties that had previously fallen to clergy.

-What might this broader shift to part-time clergy contribute to our understanding of ordained ministry and lay ministry?
+What might this broader shift to part-time clergy contribute to our understanding of the ordained ministry and of lay ministry?

 These congregations are reclaiming dormant threads in their denominational traditions and finding meaning in the process.

 Consider the Episcopal Church, where 48 percent of congregations have no full-time paid clergy, up from 43 percent five years ago.
 Lay Episcopalians are reclaiming ministries they’ve long been authorized to do but seldom did when full-time clergy were around.

 If part-time clergy encourage laypeople to take responsibility and experiment, congregants can learn to spread their wings.